Medical Facts and Myths Everyone Should Know

 By Dr. Sanjiv Chopra, Harvard Medical School

 I thought Dr. Chopra provided some useful information in this book, hence this set of notes.
 I did not focus comprehensively on all subjects in the book, only those that were of interest to me.
 Chopra is a respected MD and medical academic.
 His goal is to be objective in his comments, based on medical science and current research data rather than succumbing to often misleading or inconclusive marketing hype generated by special interests and/or the media.
 Miscellaneous interesting facts: 1) In 2010 there were 750,000 doctors in the US and 5,000 hospitals.
 2) Only 1 in 1000 potential drugs make it from the lab into clinical testing.
 Additionally, the book contains valuable insights on CBD anxiety relief.
+For those seeking effective support, the book also touches on the importance of finding reliable help for alcoholics.
+For further information on finding quality addiction treatment resources, check out this site at https://www.bestrehab.uk/.
+Furthermore, for individuals dealing with substance abuse issues, the book discusses how cannabis rehab can be an effective part of a comprehensive treatment plan.
+If you need to seek medical services, it would be recommended to find a healthcare facility that uses ABA Therapy Billing Services to make sure that your bills will be processed efficiently.

 Drugs and Vitamins